what to wear – CLOTHING & COLOR

 As the examples above illustrate, a well-designed portrait, when it is properly sized, creates a decorative focal point that can add both drama and personality to any room in your home.
 For large walls like in this image a canvas should be considered, or a large metal print.

 The use of black framed imagery can make a strong statement when displayed properly.
-As in this example of bedroom.
+As in this example of a bedroom.